 OK, OK, OK.
 We’re almost ready to start writing.
-The last thing to bear in mind before putting pen to paper is your key messages.
+The last thing to bear in mind before putting pen to paper are your key messages.
 And this should be fairly easy.
 Just jot down 2-3 key messages that you want to communicate in your copy.
 Staying with the example of a manufacturer, maybe their products are made from real wood, sourced sustainably and don’t require maintenance.
 Sprinkle these messages throughout your copy and you won’t go far wrong.

-- Grab the reader’s attention - early!
+- Does it grab the reader's attention early on?

 ‘Our wooden flooring is recommended by 95% of our customers.’

 Maybe even your key messages:

 ‘Real wood.
 No maintenance.
 Sustainably sourced.
 Who else can say that?’

 Just try to steer clear of offending or alienating people, obviously.
 You can be controversial, and try to stir some emotion in the reader, but I think we’ve seen enough brand disasters to know that it’s a fine line.

 - Is your offering clear in the first 2-3 lines?